bibanon/BASC-Archiver/README.rst

 Installation
 ============
-The BASC-Archiver works on both Python 2.x and 3.x, and can be installed on Windows, Linux, or Mac OS X.
+The BASC-Archiver is designed for Python 3.x, and can be installed on Windows, Linux, or Mac OS X.

+(Python2 has intractable ascii->unicode conversion errors, whereas Python 3.x stores all strings in unicode, so we strongly recommend using 3.x.)

 New stable releases can be found on our `Releases page <https://github.com/bibanon/BASC-Archiver/releases>`_, or installed with the PyPi package `BASC-Archiver <https://pypi.python.org/pypi/BASC-Archiver>`_.